roggc/react19ssr/README.md

 }
 ```

 This is terrible, because content will not show until 8 seconds, so for 8 seconds the user will see a blank screen in the page.
-So the technique to fetch data in a Server Component must be avoided if not necessary because it increases a lot the First Contentful Paint (FCP), that is, when the user sees something.
+So the technique to fetch data in the function body of a Server Component must be avoided if not necessary because it increases a lot the First Contentful Paint (FCP), that is, when the user sees something.

 Then if you do not fetch data in a Server Component the utility of it is doubtful.
 You can opt in for a Client component instead: